Blog | Cheekwood Estate & Gardens

 Read More

-Member Spotlight: Laura Scott
+Member Spotlight: Cassia Davidson

 When Laura Scott mentioned that Cheekwood is very important in the lives of her family, we had to know more.
 A self-proclaimed proud Nashvillian, Laura is a decades-long resident after moving from Miami to attend Vanderbilt University.
 She and her husband are raising their family here.
 Keep reading below for our Q&A with Laura.